 This bill aims to reinstate citizen membership on the Minnesota Pollution Control Agency (MPCA) board, which was eliminated in 2015.
 The legislation emphasizes the importance of having a citizens board that represents the diverse voices of Minnesotans, including those from rural, urban, and suburban areas.
-The bill introduces new provisions that outline the composition and responsibilities of the agency, including the requirement for members to reflect the state's diversity in terms of race, gender, and geography.
-It also mandates that specific categories of individuals, such as Tribal Nation members and those from environmental justice communities, be included in the agency's membership.
+The bill introduces new provisions regarding the composition and responsibilities of the agency, including requirements for membership diversity, such as representation from Tribal Nations and environmental justice communities, as well as specific qualifications for members.

 Statutes affected: